geoserver/geoserver-history/doc/en/user/source/community/teradata/index.rst

 Teradata artifacts
 ~~~~~~~~~~~~~~~~~~

 In addition to the GeoServer artifacts, it is also necessary to download the Teradata JDBC driver.
-This file cannot be redistributed, so must be downloaded directly from the Teradata website.
+This file cannot be redistributed and so must be downloaded directly from the Teradata website.

 #.
 Download the Teradata JDBC driver at `<https://downloads.teradata.com/download/connectivity/jdbc-driver>`_.